AvolitesLtd/TitanManual/websitev2/versioned_docs/version-14.0/effects/pixel-mapper.md

 1. Select the group of fixtures

-2. From the top level menu select <Keys.SoftKey>Shapes and Effects</Keys.SoftKey> then \[Pixel Mapper\]
+2. From the top level menu select <Keys.SoftKey>Shapes and Effects</Keys.SoftKey> then <Keys.SoftKey>Pixel
+Mapper</Keys.SoftKey>

 3. Select <Keys.SoftKey>Create effect</Keys.SoftKey>.
 The Pixel Mapper Editor will open with a blank background.
-You can overlay your fixture layout on the window, to help you see where your fixtures are, by clicking on the \[Fixture Overlay 50/50\] context menu button.
+You can overlay your fixture layout on the window, to help you see where your fixtures are, by clicking on the <Keys.SoftKey>Fixture Overlay 50/50</Keys.SoftKey> context menu button.

 ![Effect Editor - Pixel Mapper - New Effect](/docs/images/Effect-Editor-Pixel-Mapper-New-Effect.png)